chydarren/ST2411-Playground-Word-Game/README.md

 ## Usage

-Clone this repository into any directory and run `python3 wordgame.py` to play the game.
+1. Clone this repository into any directory.

+2. Enter the "playground-word-game" directory by typing `cd playground-word-game`.

+3. Run the program by typing `python3 wordgame.py`.

 ## Disclaimer